 Recommendations for post discharge supports will be provided by the Roberts/Smart Centre treatment team but will be arranged by the guardian.

-The Centre operates two residences for youth with mental health concerns.
-These residences are in urban homes in Ottawa.
-They exist to provide care in both official languages for those adolescents whose difficulties are of such a nature as to require treatment on a 24-hour basis.
+The Centre operates two open live-in programs for youth with mental health concerns.
+These programs are located in urban homes in Ottawa.
+They exist to provide care in both official languages for those youth whose difficulties are of such a nature as to require treatment on a 24-hour basis.
 The program capitalizes on the “in-residence” component of intervention in providing a therapeutic milieu and programs related to life style, education and recreation.

-These programs are licensed by the Ministry of Children and Youth Services, under the Child and Family Services Act, R.S.O., 1990.
+These programs are licensed by the Ministry of Children and Youth Services, under the Child, Youth and Family Services Act, 2017.

-The Roberts/Smart Centre specializes in treating adolescents with emotional and behavioural problems.
-Priority is given to those youths with the most serious problems and for whom the Centre is able to provide an appropriate intervention program.
+The Roberts/Smart Centre specializes in treating youth with severe mental health and behavioural challenges.
+Priority is given to those youths with the most critical problems and for whom the Centre is able to provide an appropriate intervention program.

-The residences are long-term facilities and, though duration of stay will vary, the average length of stay is fifteen months.
+The Live-In Treatment services are long-term programs and, though duration of stay will vary, the average length of stay is 9 to 12 months.